1

 What do I have to do to vote by mail?

-You must be registered and reside in Gilpin County to receive a ballot.
-Ballots will be mailed to voters approximately 18-22 days before the election.
-Once you vote your ballot, just place it in the folded voter instructions page and place it in the return envelope.
-Make sure to sign and date the Affidavit and mail it back.
-You can drop off your ballot at one of the 24 hour ballot drop boxes at the Gilpin County Courthouse, 203 Eureka St, Central City, Gilpin County Community Center, 250 Norton Dr, Black Hawk or at Gilpin County Public Works, 135 Tolland Rd, Rollinsville.
+You must be registered and have your primary residence in Gilpin County to receive a ballot.
+Ballots are mailed to active voters approximately 18-22 days before the election.
+Once you vote your ballot, just place it in the return envelope.
+Make sure to sign and date the affidavit on the envelope and mail it back.
+You can drop off your ballot at one of the 24 hour ballot drop boxes in Gilpin County at the Gilpin County Courthouse, 203 Eureka St, Central City; Gilpin County Community Center, 250 Norton Dr, Black Hawk; or Gilpin County Public Works, 135 Tolland Rd, Rollinsville.
+You may also drop your ballot in one of the over 400 drop boxes across the state.

 What if I have moved and have not updated my registration?